-It’s virtually impossible to think about divorce when you’re engaging in an exciting and uniting activity like getting married, or buying a house together.
-But whatever stage of life you are in, you should definitely think about how you would go about dividing assets, should that unhappy reality arrive.
+It is virtually impossible to think about divorce when you’re engaging in an exciting and uniting activity like getting married, or buying a house together.
+But whatever stage of life you are in, you should definitely think about how you would go about dividing assets, should that unhappy reality of divorce arrive.

 Understanding the current status, your options, and the implications for both of you with the next steps is crucial to ensure a harmonious transition through the property settlement process (if at all possible).